 Psychology is often seen as a ‘bridge’ between the sciences and humanities.

 The emphasis on research methods prepares you for pursuing research at university and beyond.
-If you are hoping to study Psychology at university it is useful (but not essential) also to study Biology and/or English A level.
+If you are hoping to study Psychology at university it is useful (but not essential) also to study Biology, English or Maths A level.

 - Research Methods: planning, conducting, analysing and reporting psychological research across a range of experimental and non-experimental methodologies and techniques.

 - Psychological themes through core studies: introduces some of the central areas of investigation in Psychology, organised in key themes (for example: external influences on children’s behaviour).
 Each key theme is represented by a classic and a contemporary core study.